hackingbeauty/react-mic/README.md

 Join the [Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new) if you have any questions or problems with React-Mic or React-Mic-Plus.

-Featured in the course ["How To Develop A Professional React App"](http://professionalreactapp.com).

 Works via the HTML5 MediaRecorder API ([currently only available in Chrome & Firefox](https://caniuse.com/#search=MediaRecorder)).

 ## Demos